kineticcanvas/readwise-widget-privacy/VERCEL_BUILD_FIXES.md

 - Vercel recommends pinning to major version

 **Fix Applied:**
-- Changed `"node": ">=18.0.0"` to `"node": "18.x"`
+- Changed `"node": ">=18.0.0"` to `"node": "24.x"`
-- Pins to Node.js 18 LTS (any minor/patch version)
+- Updated to Node.js 24.x as required by Vercel
-- Prevents automatic major version upgrades
-- Follows Vercel best practices
+- Node.js 18.x is discontinued on Vercel platform
+- Also updated npm requirement to `>=10.0.0`

 **File Changed:** `package.json`

+**Update (Nov 26, 2025):** Initial fix attempted Node.js 18.x, but Vercel now requires Node.js 24.x as 18.x is discontinued.

 ---